HOW IT WORKS

 His point was solid: subscription is The Rounds' identity.
 Eliminating it entirely would sacrifice their edge.

-I tried to meet them in the middle.
+I tried meeting them in the middle.

 I designed a flow where the subscription only started after the second order, giving users space to try things while remaining subscription-forward.